 “Tofu (豆腐)” is soybean curd packed with nutrients and is widely enjoyed in many countries in recent years.

 However, due to its characteristic taste, some people don’t like Tofu, so for those who can’t eat the soy food, I introduced a tasty tofu-like food called “Tamago Dofu (玉子豆腐: egg tofu)” before.
 Although Tamago Dofu is similar to Tofu, it isn’t a processed Tofu made from soybeans.

 When it comes to processed Tofu products widely enjoyed in Japan, there are 4 common types, namely, Yaki Tofu, Nama-Age Dofu, Aburaage, and Ganmodoki.
 Today for the unfamiliar, I will talk about them.

-Yaki Dofu (焼き豆腐)
+Yaki Tofu (焼き豆腐)

-Nama-Age Dofu (生揚げ豆腐)
+Nama-Age Dofu (生揚げ豆腐) or Atsuage Tofu (厚揚げ豆腐)

-Ganmodoki is the processed tofu product that is made by deep-frying a mixture of crushed tofu and bits of vegetables, such as carrot, lotus root, and burdock.
-This processed tofu is commonly used as ingredients for stewed dishes, such as Oden (おでん).
+“Ganmodoki (がんもどき)” is a processed Tofu made by deep-frying a mixture of crushed Tofu and bits of vegetables like carrot, lotus root, and burdock.
+This processed Tofu is often used in Nimono dishes, such as Oden.